 The brain cannot make sense of all this information unless it is integrated into a meaningful experience.
 Only then can the brain react optimally to its environment.
 However, there is no single physical area in the brain where all this information can meet.
 To solve this problem, our brain integrates and synchronizes this information in a temporal (timed) manner.

 Two pieces of information coming from the same sensory experience can only be integrated – and therefore become meaningful – only if they are synchronized in time (happen together).
 In contrast, two pieces of information coming from the same sensory experience which are not synchronized in time cannot be integrated by our brain.

 Loss of Timing for Brain and Neuro-Developmental Disorders

 Imagine that you are watching a French movie that has not been properly dubbed.
 Imagine for example that the image and the sound are not synchronized.
 Imagine the lips of the actor not moving while hearing words or imagine the lips moving but the voice is silent.
 The coherence and flow is lost and it becomes annoying, meaningless, or even ridiculous.
 Eventually you would stop watching that movie.
-Children and adults suffering from ADHD and other neurodevelopment disorders have the same problem.
+Children and adults suffering from neurodevelopment disorders have the same problem.
 Except that for them, the desynchronization is ongoing and never stops.
 Moreover, the desynchronization does not only affect two senses (such as hearing and sight in our example) but all the other bits of sensory information coming in constantly from our various senses.

 In order for the various pieces of information to be synchronized in time, our brain must have a very precise timing mechanism.
 And this timing mechanism requires a basic rhythm; the same as a music student uses a metronome to acquire his tempo skills.